 THE EAGLE SOCIETY

-The Eagle Society was established in 2007 to recognize alumni 35 years of age and younger who give $250 to $1,499 to The Episcopal Fund.
-Episcopal understands that the gift amounts of young alumni may not qualify them for The Great Oak Society, but such gifts are just as important to the School's success.
+The Eagle Society was established in 2007 to recognize alumni who graduated within the past 15 years who give $250 or more to The Episcopal Fund.
+Episcopal understands that the gift amounts of young alumni may not qualify them for The Great Oak Society, but such gifts are just as important to the school's success.
 As a member of The Eagle Society, young alumni will receive all the benefits of The Great Oak Society including an invitation to the Leadership Donor Reception.

 THE GREAT OAK SOCIETY